wallarm/product-documentation/docs/2.14/waf-installation/nginx-plus.md

 # Installing dynamic WAF module for NGINX Plus

-This instruction describes the steps to install Wallarm WAF as a dynamic module for the official commercial version of NGINX Plus.
+These instructions describe the steps to install Wallarm WAF as a dynamic module for the official commercial version of NGINX Plus.

 --8<-- "../include/waf/installation/already-installed-waf.md"